Armin12/Decoding-Population-Activity-in-V4/README.md

 # Decoding-Population-Activity-in-V4
-Python implementation for decoding LFP and MUA activity in V4 corresponding to stimuli different spatial positions All the analyses are in Analysis.py
+Python implementation for decoding LFP and MUA activity in V4 corresponding to stimuli different spatial positions.
+All the analyses are in Analysis.py.